PHOTOS FROM OUR CUSTOMERS

 Courageous ~ Energetic ~ Independent ~ Playful

-Yorkshire Terriers (Yorkies) are feisty, adventurous and spunky little dogs; they are sporty and wild, cuddly and affectionate, they love to travel and explore and they are highly devoted family-oriented dogs.
-Yorkshire Terrier puppies have amazing colorful personalities, they are loving, fun, playful and fond of attention, they love to perform tricks and they are great at canine sports.
-Yorkies are elegant toy-sized dogs, they have an average weight between 4 to 6 pounds and an average height between 8 to 9 inches, and they have a glamorous long silky hypoallergenic coat, sparkly dark eyes, a little black nose and small pointy ears.Read more
+Yorkshire terrier puppies for sale from our nation's top Yorkshire terrier breeders.
+Toy and Teacup Yorkshire terrier puppies for sale - nationwide delivery.
+Yorkshire Terriers (Yorkies) are feisty, adventurous and spunky little dogs.
+They are sporty and wild, cuddly and affectionate, they love to travel and explore, and they are highly devoted family-oriented dogs.
+Yorkshire Terrier puppies have amazing colorful personalities.
+They are loving, playful, and fond of attention.
+Yorkies are elegant, toy-sized dogs.
+Their adult size is 4 to 6 pounds with a height of 8 to 9 inches.Read more

 Courageous, Energetic, Independent, Playful

 The Yorkshire Terrier also known to many as the Yorkie, said to have Scottish ancestry, was brought to England by breeders in the 19th century.
 It was originally bred and used to catch mice in clothing mills.
 Due to its energetic and brave temperament, it excelled at this task.
 Today, the Yorkie is one of the most popular and sought-after dog breeds in the United States.
 Its long silky coat which is usually blue and tan in color gives this puppy a unique physical appearance.
 These charming little dogs crave attention and are very affectionate towards humans; thus, making them the perfect addition to your family.